-Analysis | 4 ideas for Supreme Court reform
+Analysis | Four ideas for Supreme Court reform

 Term limits

 Another idea that gets at the above aim — and has often been combined with the above proposal — is term limits.
-Currently, all federal judges have lifetime appointments.
+All federal judges have lifetime appointments.
 Even some who have pushed for expanding the Supreme Court have floated term limits as an alternative.
 Norm Ornstein has been talking about this for many years, even before the current fervor built for overhauling the court.

 The number floated for Supreme Court justices is often 18 years.

-“I don’t think someone should have that much power in an unelected position for that long,” former attorney general Eric Holder has said.
+“I don’t think someone should have that much power in an unelected position for that long,” former attorney general Eric H. Holder Jr. has said.
 “I think that three senatorial terms, 18 years, would be enough for a justice.”

 The big upside to this proposal is, again, that it creates more predictability, with much less depending upon the timing of justices either retiring or dying.
 It could also expand the pool of potential justices, given the increasing push to nominate younger and younger justices who could serve on the court for longer.
 From a merit standpoint, why not be able to pick the best jurist (as long as you believe they can serve 18 years) rather than try to get three or four decades of service from a smaller universe of 40-somethings?